- 1 2019-2020 Intramurals and Clubs

 This program is open to all seventh and eighth grade students, starting in early October, but the group will be pared down to eighteen students by early December, with preference being given to eighth graders.
 Students will be expected to attend at least one meeting during April vacation, and will participate in various fundraising efforts throughout the year.
 Any balance will be divided equally among participating students, and bills will be issued prior to the trip.

 Dates: Until December 1, meetings are generally on an individual or small group basis, and set by arranging time with Mr. Rowe.
 These meetings are optional.
 From December 1 through mid-March, small group meetings are scheduled with Mr. Rowe, but should generally occur 3-6 times per month.
 From mid-March through the end of April, participating students should plan on staying after school 2-4 times per week in preparation for National Invitational.
-The National Invitational traditionally occurs from the last Friday in April through the first Tuesday in May, although the 2018 National Invitational dates have not yet been set.
+The National Invitational is scheduled for May 1-5, 2020.

 Supervised by: Katie Gilpatrick (Room 212)